Code-Institute-Submissions/milestone-project-48/readme.md

 ## Testing

-For testing purposes I uploaded the site and put it live so that i could send the link to family and friends.
-They tried pressing and going on different stuff and gave me feedback so that i could change and fix things.
-This was of enourmous help since they often came with new ideas or saw problems that i didn't notice.
+For testing purposes I uploaded the site and put it live so that I could send the link to family and friends.
+They tried pressing everything and navigating throughout the page and gave me feedback so that I could change and fix things.
+This was of enourmous help since they often came with new ideas or saw problems that I did not notice.

-I have been constantly using developer tools in chrome in order to make the screen size smaller, check the layout of the different devices and in general see things that shouldn't happen.
+I have been constantly using developer tools in chrome in order to make the screen size smaller, check the layout of the different devices and in general see things that should not happen.

 - I used developer tools a lot for for example:

-    * If i click on something: console.log('test');
+    * If I click on something: console.log('test');
-    * If i wanted to check the buildup of an element/object/class: console.log(this);
+    * If I wanted to check the buildup of an element/object/class: console.log(this);
     * Pausing javascript code and double checking the sending or output of code/functions;
     * Figuring out what css styles/classes to change in order to get the wanted outcome;